JamesMensah/blablamower/README.md

 When a mower has finished, it gives the final position and orientation.

 ## Example

 input file
 55
-12 N LFLFLFLFF 33 E FFRFFRFRRF result
-13 N 51 E
+12N
+LFLFLFLFF
+33E
+FFRFFRFRRF

+result
+13N
+51E

 ## How to run the program